-Black-owned businesses in Miami-Dade County, as of 2012, comprised 11% of the companies in the county.
+Black-owned businesses in Miami Dade County, as of 2012, comprised 11% of the companies in the county.
 Compared to 9% nationwide.
 Unfortunately, 96% of the Black Businesses had no employees compared to 86% of all others polled.
 The largest category for Black-owned Businesses is the Service sector (27%), followed by healthcare provision (15.4%) and administrative services (14.4%).

-The latest Disparity Study identified was prepared by Mason Tillman focused primarily on Procurement by Miami-Dade County and covered the period of 2007 - 2011.
+The Disparity Study prepared by Mason Tillman focused primarily on Procurement by Miami-Dade County and covered the period of 2007 - 2011.
 The report provided significant disparities in the usage of Black Businesses in the procurement process.

-Table 6a-b shows the results of the disparity ratio calculations.
+Table 2 shows the results of the disparity ratio calculations.

-Table 6a: Disparity Ratio Calculations
+Table 2: Disparity Ratio Calculations